LedaKatopodi/library-of-cheatsheets/Pipelines/GATK_WES/README.md

                                       -s somatic_true/false \
 ```

+⚠️ The script assumes a reference FASTA file, `{working directory}/aux/Homo_sapiens.GRCh38.dna.primary_assembly.fa` (Homo sapiens GRCh38, Ensembl v98).
+The path can be modified at line 25 of `GATK_WES.aux_src.VariantCalling.sh`.
+⚠️ The script assumes that the auxiliary af-gnomad file is under `{working directory}/GATKResources`, the directory created when running _Step 0: Download GATK Resources_ of the pipeline.
+The path can be modified at line 24 of `GATK_WES.aux_src.VariantCalling.sh`.

 ### 🪅 2.
 Variant Filtering

 Different variant filtering approaches are adopted for the germline and somatic samples.